microsoft/FluidFramework/packages/dds/tree/docs/wip/TreeStorage.md

 If it's too small, there are a couple of options:

 1. If it has islands below it, pick one and merge with it.
 This either results with an island that is fine, or on that is too deep.
 If it is too deep, it must be possible to split it and get two acceptable islands, so do that.
 2. If it has a parent, merge with that.
-Handle this the same as above, though it requires having a parentage index to find the parent.
+Handle this the same as above, though it requires having a parentage information to find the parent.
+   Typically an edit is specified with a path, so the parent can be recovered from that.

 If neither of those can be used, the document fits in one island, so leave it as is.